request/request/README.md

 * `encoding` - Encoding to be used on response.setEncoding when buffering the response data.
 * `pool` - A hash object containing the agents for these requests.
 If omitted this request will use the global pool which is set to node's default maxSockets.
 * `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.
+* `cache` - an object which implements the caching interface as described below.

 The callback argument gets 3 arguments.
 The first is an error when applicable (usually from the http.Client option not the http.ClientRequest object).
 The second in an http.ClientResponse object.
 The third is the response body buffer.